-Wanda Roberts was born in Hallettsville, Texas and raised in Point Comfort, Texas.
-She graduated from Calhoun High School in 1973 and earned a Marketing degree from Texas A&M University in 1977.
-She graduated from South Texas College of Law with a Doctor of Jurisprudence degree in 1980.
+Wanda B. Roberts was born in Hallettsville, Texas, on August 30, 1955.
+She graduated from Calhoun High School in 1973 and earned a Bachelor of Arts Degree in Business Administration from Texas A&M University in 1977.
+Wanda received her Doctor of Jurisprudence from South Texas College of Law and was admitted to the State Bar of Texas in 1980.

 Upon completion of law school Wanda accepted a position as Briefing Attorney for Chief Justice Paul Nye at the 13th Court of Appeals in Corpus Christi, Texas.
 She also clerked for Retired District Judge J.P.
 Hardy, a special appointed judge, presiding over the HL&P, et al vs. South Texas Nuclear Power Plant case.
 She joined the firm of Rhodes, Garner & Roberts in 1982 and has been practicing with the same firm as it has evolved into Roberts, Roberts, Odefey, Witte & Wall, LLP.

 Wanda is a member of the Texas State Bar Association, the Bar Association of the Fifth Federal Circuit, The Texas Aggie Bar Association, Calhoun County Bar Association, and the Victoria County Bar Association.